LeToNode/Play2.0-CN-doc/settings/SettingsSBT.md

 )
 ```

-These default settings define the default imports for generated templates (such as i18n messages, and core APIs).
+These default settings define the default imports for generated templates (such as internationalized messages, and core APIs).

 ## Play project settings with their default value